2sic/2sxc-docs/2sxc Docs Generator/web-api/data/index.md

 Read [](xref:Basics.DataFormats.Json.WebApi.Index) to understand the data format.

-## How to Read Data-Items/Entities
+## Read Data-Items/Entities

-Assume you have the [blog-app](xref:App.Blog) installed and your JS would request a JSON from this endpoint (logged in as host, so security is not an issue):
+Assume you have the [blog-app](xref:App.Blog) installed and your JS would request a JSON from this endpoint (logged in as SystemAdmin, so security is not an issue):

 `[root-path]/app/auto/data/BlogPost`